 Chris’s teaching combines Theravada Buddhism’s emphasis on insight and ethics with the Mahayana ideal of compassionate action, along with the synthesis of practice and study.
 He is also influenced by the fields of ecopsychology, attachment theory, and contemplative, pastoral, and palliative approaches to sickness, aging, and end-of-life care.

+Prior to focusing on Buddhist practices Chris taught Hatha yoga, directing a community yoga center in Gloucester, MA, and training yoga teachers internationally at the 200-hour and 500-hour levels.
 Chris’s yoga combines yin, viniyoga, and kripalu, with trauma-sensitive methodologies and mindfulness.
-His teaching blends slow vinyasa forms with long static holds, balancing physical strength and meditative awareness.
-His yoga teacher training program, Hatha-Dharma, is offered at yoga centers internationally.
+This approach combines slow vinyasa forms with long static holds, balancing physical strength and meditative awareness.
+His weekend-format yoga teacher training, Hatha-Dharma, developed to help students practice and teach a more awareness-based yoga, has been offered at yoga centers internationally.